 a solo piece of your choice, for example: a standard concerto or similar work for your instrument.
 An accompanist is not required.
 For 2021-2022 auditions, record only ONE MINUTE of a solo piece.

 Recording should be submitted as a YouTube video link only.
-To submit your recording, email the URL (or link) of your YouTube video and your application form by May 14, 2021 to firstname.lastname@example.org.
-We encourage you to send your video and application earlier than May 14, 2021.
+To submit your recording, email the URL (or link) of your YouTube video and your application form by September 4, 2021 to firstname.lastname@example.org.
+We encourage you to send your video and application earlier than September 4, 2021.
 We will test your video to make sure the URL works and confirm with you by email.
-You should receive this confirmation within a week after you uploaded your video.
+You should receive this confirmation within a day after you upload your video.
 In case of technical problems with your video you will be asked to upload it again.

 The following general areas of musicianship will give you an indication of what the auditioning committee will be listening for:

 an appropriate style of performance for the music being played

 clear, understandable phrasing

 You will be notified by email about the auditioning committee's decision.
 On all questions regarding a student's application and audition, the GVYO follows the policy of the National Youth Orchestra of Canada Association in dealing "directly with the student.
 Unless unusual circumstances exist, enquiries by parents, guardians or teachers are not encouraged if the student is able to act on his/her own behalf.
 All enquiries made directly by the students will be dealt with openly and in a straight-forward manner.”